sopsmattw/blog/content/posts/increase-volume-size-using-Elastic-Volumes.md

 ![EBS volume resize](/images/ebs-resize.png)

-Note: depending on the new size the action can take several hours.
+Note: depending on the new size the action can takes several hours.

 Once the action completes, log into the instance and expand de filesystem.
 In my case since I'm using LVM I need to expand the physical and logical volumes.